Medical

 If they are unable to get hold of you, they will leave a voicemail asking you to call back.

-Students can be collected or can make their own way home, however they will not be sent home until we have consent from a parent/carer.
+Students can be collected or can make their own way home, however they will not be sent home until we have consent from a parent and/or guardian.
 Students who have had a head injury are required to be collected.

-Students must not carry any medication on their person in school, except asthma inhalers.
-A spare inhaler and any other medication your child may need must be handed in.
-Under new regulations, all medication that we hold on site that has been brought in by students must be accompanied by a Student Medication Storage Record and must outline various important factors such as the dosage, frequency and storage requirements of the medication.
+Under new regulations, all medication that we hold on site that has been brought in by students must be accompanied by a Student Medication Storage Record, signed by parents/guardians, and must outline various important factors such as the dosage, frequency and storage requirements of the medication.

 All medications we take in to store must be boxed and clearly labelled (name and dosage).
 It will be stored in a locked cupboard and trained staff will supervise the administration of all medication.

 If your child requires daily medication, we will ask you to complete a Medication Storage Form and provide us with the timings of the doses.
-We will then go to your child’s classroom at the requested time and provide the medication for your child to self-administer.
+The First Aid team will then go to your child’s classroom at the requested time and provide the medication for your child to self-administer.

 If you agree to our Paracetamol Protocol, your child can be given Paracetamol.